Kingdom of Beni Abbas: History 1510-1830

-Founding at the beginning of the sixteenth century
+Early 16th-century: Founding

-The Mokrani, rulers of the Kingdom of Ait Abbes originated from Little Kabylia, in the second half of the 15th century the emir or prince Abderrahmane left Djebel Ayad, after moving around he eventually settled in the Kalaa of Ait Abbes.
-His son took the title of Sultan, he fortified the Kalaa and made it the capital of a principality that extended from the Oued Sahel to Hodna.
+The Mokrani rulers of the Kingdom of Beni Abbas originated from Little Kabylia.
+In the second half of the 15th century the emir or prince Abderrahmane left Djebel Ayad and eventually settled in the Kalaa of Ait Abbes.
+His son took the title of Sultan, and fortified the Kalaa and made it the capital of a principality that extended from the Sahel River to Hodna.

-In 1510, as part of the Reconquista, the Spaniards seized Bejaia, which was in the hands of dissident Hafsid emirs.
-They organized raids in the hinterland from this position.
+In 1510, as part of the Reconquista, the Spanish Empire seized Bejaïa, which was in the hands of dissident Hafsid emirs, and organized raids in the hinterland from this position.
 The Berbers of the region sought protection in the interior and took as their new capital the Kalâa of the Beni Abbas, in the heart of the Bibans mountains.
-This city was an ancient fortified place of the Hammadid era and a staging point on the triq sultan, the commercial route going from Hautes Plaines to Béjaia.
+This city was an ancient fortified place of the Hammadid era and a staging point on the triq sultan, the commercial route going from Hautes Plaines (High Plains) to Béjaïa.
 Abderahmane chose the site for security reasons.
 His son Ahmed became famous for his religious status with the Kabylian and Arab tribes in the region who settled in the Kalâa, fleeing the relative chaos in the country.
 Benefiting from growing support among the surrounding tribes, he proclaimed himself "Sultan of the Kalâa".
 He was buried in Takorabt, a village in the vicinity of the Kalâa.

 The reign of his grandson Abdelaziz El Abbes brought the name of the Kalâa to wider attention: at its peak, the city had 80,000 inhabitants.
-The Kalâa was equipped with weapons factories with the help of Christian renegades as well as some of the inhabitants of Bejaia driven out by the Spanish occupation, including Andalusians and Muslims, as well as a Jewish community who were welcomed for their know-how.
+The Kalâa was equipped with weapons factories with the help of Christian renegades as well as some of the inhabitants of Bejaïa driven out by the Spanish occupation, including Andalusians and Muslims, as well as a Jewish community welcomed for its know-how.

 Alliance with Algiers

-Following successive annexations of territory, the kingdom of Ait Abbas under Abdelaziz extended to the south and the surrounding mountains.
-The Spaniards, who had fallen back into Bejaia, offered him their alliance, and he temporarily ignored the establishment of the regency of Algiers led by the Barbarossa brothers because his kingdom was not oriented towards the sea.
+Following successive annexations of territory, the Kingdom of Ait Abbas under Abdelaziz extended to the south and the surrounding mountains.
+The Spaniards, who had fallen back into Bejaïa, offered him an alliance, and he temporarily ignored the establishment of the Regency of Algiers led by the Barbarossa brothers because his kingdom was not oriented towards the sea.
 The Barbarossa brothers, wishing to isolate the Spaniards, attacked Abdelaziz and met him around Bejaïa in 1516.
 Faced with the technical superiority of their firearms, Abdelaziz submitted to them and preferred to break the alliance with the Spaniards, rather than confront the Turks immediately with inadequate resources.
-In 1542, the regency of Algiers made the lord of the Kalâa, his khalifa (representative) in the Medjana.
+In 1542, the Regency of Algiers made the lord of the Kalâa, his khalifa (representative) in the Medjana.

 Abdelaziz used his reign and periods of peace with the Regency to fortify the Kalâa and to extend his influence further to the south.
 His infantry became a regular corps of 10,000 men, and he bought two regular cavalry corps.
-He built two borjs around the Kalâa, each with a khalifa (representative), who was in charge of making tours through his territory.
+He built two borjs around the Kalâa, each with a khalifa (representative), who was in charge of patrolling through his territory.